Shaw, Berkshire

-Shaw is a suburban village in Berkshire, England.
+Shaw is a village in Berkshire, England.
 It is located to the north of Newbury, near the village of Donnington.
 It is in the parish of Shaw-cum-Donnington.

 Shaw House

-The Elizabethan country house, called Shaw House, is located here.
-It was one of the Royalist headquarters during the Second Battle of Newbury and, later, the home of the childhood home of the historian, James Pettit Andrews.
-It is now a conference centre owned by West Berkshire Council.
+Shaw House, an Elizabethan country house, was one of the Royalist headquarters during the Second Battle of Newbury and, later, the childhood home of the historian, James Pettit Andrews.
+Having been a school for many years, it is now a conference centre owned by West Berkshire Council.
+The building is a Grade I listed building.
+The park and gardens are Grade II listed.

 Transport

 From 18 February 2013, Shaw is served by Newbury & District bus services 6 and 6A from Newbury.